PEDAGOGY OF A RESEARCH AND CREATION BASED THEATER

 IMPORTANT ENCOUNTERS

-Norman Taylor, through his work in movement analysis and his poetic view of everyday life.
+Norman Taylor, whose work in movement analysis and poetic perception of everyday life enriched my perspective.